Mikrodidakt/bakery/documentation/build-config.md

 The builddir is only used by the non-bitbake task and is used to change working directory before executing the build or clean command.

-#### disabled

-Sometimes a task is needed but it should not be executed by default when not specifing a task and running a full build.
-For example a signing task that requires some additional resources like an HSM when signing so it should only be executed by a specific signing node then it can be disabled.
-It will then only be executed when the task is specificelly specified in the bakery command using the the task flag in the [build](sub-commands.mk#Build).

 ## artifacts

 Each task has the capability to collect specific files.
 All collected files will be placed in the artifacts directory, which is defined in the workspace config.
 The artifacts directory is specified by the context variable ARTIFACTS_DIR.
 I will refer to the artifacts directory using the context variable $#[ARTIFACTS_DIR].